Meet the Children's University Trust Team

-“I am proud to be a CU Trustee because I want children to have all the opportunities in life that society can give them.
-I believe the CU can make a significant contribution to this by developing a love of learning in children from all backgrounds”.
+“I am proud to be a Children's University Trustee because I want children to have all the opportunities in life that society can give them.
+I believe the Children's University can make a significant contribution to this by developing a love of learning in children from all backgrounds”.

 Peter is a Chartered Accountant with a long career in a variety of organisation, including Oxford University Press and The Law Society, but predominantly spent in Financial Services, most recently as Finance Director at Dudley Building Society.

 His roles have encompassed a number of Finance Directorships as well as in Corporate Strategy and Corporate Finance and leading other Support functions, including HR, Risk and IT.